elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, like promise.then, await allows us to use thenable objects (those with a callable then method).
-The idea is that a third-party object may not be a promise, but promise-compatible: if it supports .then, that’s enough to use it with await.
+  <div><strong>Interview Response:</strong> Yes, similar to a promise.then, await enables us to use thenable objects (those with a callable then method).
+The concept is that a third-party object may or may not be a promise, but it must be promise-compatible: if it supports dot then, it may be used with await.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />